andreagorsche/cooking-api/README.md

 Welcome,

 to cooking_api - a restful API - created in Django REST framework to serve the front-end application "Cooking-Around-The-World".
-The app itself is a social media platform that allows registered users to post recipes, rate and comment recipes of other users and follow other chefs from around the world.
-The back-end api "cooking-api" is programmed to handle the relevant data of the applications profiles (=chefs), recipes, comments, rating and followers.
+The app itself is a social media platform that allows registered users to post recipes and comment recipes of other users and follow other chefs from around the world.
+The back-end api "cooking-api" is programmed to handle the relevant data of the applications profiles (=chefs), recipes, comments and followers.

 # Functionality of the cooking-api
 The API was programmed with the Django REST framework